-RESPONSE: The pending applications are preventing urban sprawl and are an innovative development pattern based on the uniqueness of location and its interplay with this large equestrian venue.
-The Estates is geared towards those residents, competitors, or vendors which do or want to call Wellington their home and want the total immersion into the competitive equestrian industry.
+RESPONSE: The pending applications are preventing urban sprawl and are an innovative development pattern based on the uniqueness of location and its interplay with theses large equestrian venues.
+The Wellington South is geared towards those residents, competitors, or vendors which do or want to call Wellington their home and want total immersion into the competitive equestrian industry.